Watching for Internal Sports Injury in a Child

 Bluish discoloration of the belly or bruising particularly around the belly button

 Low blood pressure

 Loss of consciousness

-Diagnosis and treatment of abdominal injuries
+Diagnosis and treatment of internal abdominal injury

 This is what may happen next: